If you’re looking to add a recurring revenue model to your business and want to sell it successfully, you’ve come to the right place.

 This is especially the case if you’re moving fully from a one-time payment to a recurring payment model.
 Your customers need to have time to:

-- Understand if it’s (still) the right fit
+Understand if your service is (still) the right fit

-Your communication should also include direction on the technical side of making payments: adding payment details (e.g. card details, PayPal, etc.), how frequently you’ll charge them, how they can download receipts and so on.
+Be sure you also communicate directions on the technical side of making payments: adding payment details (e.g. card details, PayPal, etc.), how frequently you’ll charge customers, how they can download receipts and so on.

-There’s no one-size-fits-all strategy around when exactly you need to start communication, or how often to do it.
+There’s no one-size-fits-all strategy around when or how often you need to communicate.

-A safer path is always to over-communicate rather than not communicate enough.
+A safe path is to always over-communicate rather than risk not communicating enough.
 During this process, ensure you have enough people and resources to handle a potential increase in customer support inquiries.

-If you want a great example of a company that successfully did this, check out the story about Adobe switching from Creative Suite (one-time payment) to Creative Cloud (a recurring subscription).
-One year after introducing the recurring plans, they’ve removed the one-time payment option altogether.
+If you want a great example of a company that successfully did this, check out the story about Adobe switching from Creative Suite (a one-time payment) to Creative Cloud (a recurring subscription).
+One year after introducing the recurring plans, they successfully removed the one-time payment option altogether.

 Tracking your recurring revenue payments effectively enables you to:

 This process starts when you have a new lead for one of your subscription or rolling contract products.
-In order to make the most of your relationship with them if they become a customer, you need to be able to schedule in their potential recurring payments.
+To make the most of your relationship with them, you need to be able to schedule their potential recurring payments.

-If their recurring revenue stream is tracked in your CRM, it provides you with a solid foundation of data if they become a customer—it’s also especially useful if you see an opportunity to cross-sell or upsell to them, as you can revert back to their original deal when they were a lead.
+Tracking their recurring revenue stream in your CRM provides you with a solid foundation of data if they become a customer.
+It’s also especially useful if you see an opportunity to cross-sell or upsell, as you can review their purchase history and their customer journey from day one..

-You can sync up Pipedrive’s recurring revenue feature with many of our tool’s other features.
-With Insights, for example, you can view the growth in new or canceled recurring revenue payments, forecast future monthly or even annual recurring revenue and adjust your business strategy if necessary.
+With Pipedrive, you can sync the recurring revenue feature with many of our tool’s other features.
+With our Insights, you can view the growth in new or canceled recurring revenue payments.
+You can also forecast future monthly revenue and even annual recurring revenue and adjust your business strategy if necessary.

-Setting up a recurring revenue payment system for your product is often an excellent way to create deeper customer relationships and scale your company.
+Setting up a recurring revenue payment system is often an excellent way to create deeper customer relationships and scale your company.